aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/principal-components-tbills.rst

       0.3962   0.6700   0.5200  -0.2943  -0.1732  -0.0848

-Now each column is a different component vector.
+Each column of the eigenvector matrix is a different component vector.
 The elements in the rows of these vectors contain the weights for the corresponding variables.
-Next we will transpose the eigenvector matrix and add the variable names to the columns to make the output easier to interpret.
+To make intepretation more clear, we will transpose the eigenvector matrix and add the variable names to the columns.

 ::